golang/example/slog-handler-guide/guide.md

 and the output methods.

 An output method fulfills the main role of a logger: producing log output.
-Here is an example call to an output method:
+Here is a call to an output method:

     logger.Info("hello", "key", value)